 How to find spy software on your mobile device

-As you read earlier, Apple has gone to great lengths to try and make iOS as secure as possible.
+As you read earlier, Apple has gone to great lengths to try to make iOS as secure as possible.
 While there’s not a “find spy software” feature built into the platform, there are a few ways you can check for it.
 Here are the most effective methods to find spyware on iOS:

 1. Check your battery usage